EU's Ursula von der Leyen tests negative after COVID-19 contact | DW | 05.10.2020

-Top EU official Ursula von der Leyen said on Monday that she would self-isolate until Tuesday after attending a meeting with somebody who tested positive for COVID-19.
+Top EU official Ursula von der Leyen said that she tested negative for COVID-19 on Monday.

-"I've been informed that I participated in a meeting last Tuesday attended by a person who yesterday tested positive for COVID-19," von der Leyen said on Twitter.
+She took the test after finding out that she had participated in a meeting last week attended by a person who tested positive for the coronavirus over the weekend.

-"In accordance with regulations in force, I'm therefore self-isolating until tomorrow morning."

-The EU chief said she tested negative on Thursday and will be tested again later on Monday.
+The EU chief said she would continue to self-isolate until Tuesday morning, which is in accordance with Belgian health precautions.

 Read more: Trump briefly leaves hospital to greet supporters

+The bloc's research commissioner, Mariya Gabriel, also said on Monday that one of her team members had tested positive for the disease and that she and her cabinet were self isolating.

+"I feel well and have no symptoms.
+Have a good week, stay safe!" she said on Twitter.

-Von der Leyen's announcement comes on the heels of European Council President Charles Michel going into quarantine at the end of last month after a security guard tested positive.
-He was ultimately given the all clear.
+Monday's announcements come on the heels of European Council President Charles Michel going into quarantine at the end of last month after a security guard tested positive.

 The EU was forced to postponed a summit, which Michel had been scheduled to host, as a result of his enforced quarantine.